OrdinaryMagician/undeath_m/README.md

 ## The Story

 It is the year 2165 in the human calendar.
 Their world has been ravaged, many of their kind have fallen since the first incursions, but others have taken a step in fighting back, repelling the demonic forces.
-Among them was the legendary **Doom Marine**, a soldier of the **UAC**, the greedy, power hungry human-led organization that caused this whole incident to take place.
-But there was also the heroic **Demolitionist**, a machine of war constructed by a human that is rumored to have immortal blood.
+Many fought to push them back, some earning their fame as heroes in the process.
+Together, they put a stop to the invasion, and **Earth** was once again saved from impending doom.

-Together, these two managed to strike fear into the hearts of the demons, but this isn't enough.
-The corruption still lies at the very heart of **Hell**, the **Archdemon Generals**, the traitors who overthrew the **Kuriste Royal Family**, shattering all ties to the **Anarukon Free Communities**, they still remain in power.
+But alas, this was not enough, as corruption still lies at the very heart of **Hell** itself: The **Archdemon Generals**, the traitors who overthrew the **Kuriste Royal Family**, shattering all ties to the **Anarukon Free Communities**, they still remain in power.

 Your objective, warrior, is to end the lives of each and every one of them.
+As a **Disciple of Veryakhai**, it is your mission to fight for the liberation of the olden realm of **Kur**, wresting it from the hands of the demons who stole it away.

 ## The Hit List